EyupBEY/cmd-terminal-js/README.md

 # cmd-terminal-js
-This can execute commands at terminal.
+This can execute commands by terminal.

+  $npm install

+  $node index